CanonicalLtd/maas-docs/en/intro-concepts.md

 setup is to have a rack controller in each data centre server rack.
-The rack controller will cache large items for performance, such as operating system install images, but maintains no exclusive state other than the credentials used to talk to the region controller.
+The rack controller will cache large items for performance, such as operating system install images, but maintains no exclusive state other than the credentials required to talk to the region controller.

 Both the region controller and the rack controller can be scaled-out as well as made highly available.
 See [MAAS HA][maas-ha] for high availability.